-Risk Impact Probability (low, medium or high) Mitigation Proposed level of reserve cover for 2019/20 £m Contingency - unforeseen events The above risks are intended to cover all foreseen situations that the Council could face, however, there could be future major policy changes or unforeseen incidents that could significantly impact on the Council's financial stability (say 0.5% of Net Budget Requirement £487.428m) Low In the current uncertain times associated with Local Government Finance changes, volatility in the global economy and the implications of Brexit and future political uncertainty it is advisable for the Council to hold a contingent level of reserves £2.4 Risk assessed minimum level of General Fund Reserve £21.6 % of net revenue expenditure (based on £508.688m) 4.2%
+Risk Impact Probability (low, medium or high) Mitigation Proposed level of reserve cover for 2020/21 £m Contingency - unforeseen events The above risks are intended to cover all foreseen situations that the Council could face, however, there could be future major policy changes or unforeseen incidents that could significantly impact on the Council's financial stability (say 0.5% of Net Budget Requirement £512.997m) Low In the current uncertain times associated with Local Government Finance changes, volatility in the global economy and the implications of Brexit it is advisable for the Council to hold a contingent level of reserves £2.6 Risk assessed minimum level of General Fund Reserve £21.4 % of net revenue expenditure (based on £536.997m) 4.0%

-- The latest budget monitoring report, which covers the first three quarters of the current financial year, predicts an overspend in the region of £5.7m although there may still be fluctuations in the forecast before year end.
-It is proposed that any in-year overspend is funded from General Fund balances. - PFI Reserves are built up using funding surpluses which are held for use in later years of the contract, when the planned withdrawal of government funding will leave a funding shortfall. - It is proposed to combine the reserves for Surplus Pension Contributions and Corporate Redundancy into a wider ranging Workforce Reserve.
-This expanded reserve will cover potential pay protection, National Living Wage increases and Pension Strain, as well as covering Pension Contributions and Redundancy. - A full review of services reserves has also been undertaken and where funds have been identified as no longer required, transfers have been actioned.
+- The latest budget monitoring report, which covers the first three quarters of the current financial year, predicts an out-turn broadly in line with budget.
+There may however still be fluctuations in the forecast before year end.
+It is proposed that any in-year overspend is funded from General Fund balances. - PFI Reserves are built up using funding surpluses which are held for use in later years of the contract, when the planned withdrawal of government funding will leave a funding shortfall. - The Workforce Reserve covers potential pay protection, National Living Wage increases and Pension Strain, as well as Pension Contributions and Redundancy. - A full review of services reserves has also been undertaken and where funds have been identified as no longer required, transfers have been actioned.
 A further review will be undertaken to assess planned use against the need to support County Council priorities.
 The Earmarked for Services reserves also include revenue grants that are received in advance, these will be spent in accordance with the grant conditions. - In previous years a Strategic Development Fund was established to deliver the Councils revised operating model, invest in IT and realise the savings agreed in the proposed Options for Change.
-It is proposed that, from 2019/20 to 2021/22, these transformational costs continue to be funded from the extension to the capital flexibility opportunity as announced in the 2018/19 provisional Local Government Finance Settlement.
+It is proposed that, from 2019/20 to 2021/22, these transformational costs continue to be funded from the extension to the capital flexibility opportunity as

-- The Trading Organisations Reserve is money set aside by the Trading Units e.g. Catering, Cleaning, Landscape and County Supplies to fund future replacement equipment. - The Schools Statutory Reserve comprises money that schools have set aside from their Dedicated Schools Grant and these funds are not available for general authority use.
+- announced in the 2018/19 provisional Local Government Finance Settlement. - The Trading Organisations Reserve is money set aside by the Trading Units e.g. Catering, Cleaning, Landscape and County Supplies to fund future replacement equipment. - The Schools Statutory Reserve comprises money that schools have set aside from their Dedicated Schools Grant and these funds are not available for general authority use.
 As such it is not possible to accurately predict future balances although they are likely to reduce as schools transfer to Academy status.